Patent Pending Products Selling DangersPatent Law ResourcesPatent Pending

 - A patent's protection is limited to specific design elements and functions presented in the patent application.
 You cannot add new elements once the patent is issued.

 - If someone is infringing on your patent, you are responsible for filing a lawsuit and notifying the infringer.
-There is no " patent police " to take care of this for you.
+There is no "patent police" to take care of this for you.
 Entering a legal battle is time-consuming.
-It does not always pay off.
+In addition, it does not always pay off.

 Creating a Selling Strategy